-An attribute value for Telephone Number is a string that complies with the internationally agreed format for showing international telephone numbers, ITU-T Rec.
+An attribute value for Telephone Number is a string that shall comply with the internationally agreed format for showing international telephone numbers, as indicated in 2.5 of ITU-T Rec.
 E.123 (e.g., "+ 44 582 10101").
+However, it is allowed to insert hyphens (-) in addition to the + sign, spaces and figures.
+Other characters from the PrintableString repertoire shall not be used.

-telephoneNumber ATTRIBUTE ::= {
+telephoneNumber ATTRIBUTE ::= { WITH SYNTAX EQUALITY MATCHING RULE SUBSTRINGS MATCHING RULE ID ub-telephone-number INTEGER ::= 32

-WITH SYNTAX TelephoneNumber

-EQUALITY MATCHING RULE telephoneNumberMatch

-SUBSTRINGS MATCHING RULE telephoneNumberSubstringsMatch

-ID id-at-telephoneNumber }
+TelephoneNumber telephoneNumberMatch telephoneNumberSubstringsMatch id-at-telephoneNumber }

-TelephoneNumber ::= PrintableString (SIZE(1..ub-telephone-number))

--- String complying with ITU-T Rec.
-E.123 only
+TelephoneNumber ::= PrintableString (SIZE(1..ub-telephone-number)) -- String complying with ITU-T Rec.
+E. 123 only